mathiasverraes/15yearsddd/manuscript/paul-rayner/essay.md

 Dan North mentioned in the CukeUp 2015 panel the notion of a community being a "bounded set," and I pointed out that the same theology also talks about the notion of a community being a "centered set."
-The original context of the panel discussion concerned BDD (behaviour-driven development), but I believe the idea applies equally to domain-driven design (DDD).
+The original context of the panel discussion concerned BDD (behaviour-driven development), but I believe the idea applies equally to Domain-Driven Design (DDD).
 DDD is a centered set, rather than a bounded set.
 To extend this further to the community that has grown around DDD over the last 15 years, we might say _DDD is a centered community, rather than a bounded community._

 Let's be clear what is meant by bounded vs. centered set as it applies to a